-Corrective action or closure letter issued to complainant: In the event that MKRC staff and Director feel that there is no Title VI violation, a letter of closure shall be issued to complainant summarizing the allegations and providing reasoning as to why no violation occurred.
-If a violation in fact did occur, then a letter of finding shall be issued to complainant stating the corrective action that is being taken.
+Corrective action or closure letter issued to complainant: If MKRC staff and Director feel that there is no Title VI violation, a letter of closure shall be issued to complainant summarizing the allegations and providing reasoning as to why no violation occurred.
+If a violation in fact did occur, then a letter of finding shall be issued to the complainant stating the corrective action that is being taken.
 Either response will serve as final notification that the complaint has been resolved and closed.

-Shall that complainant feel the violation has not been addressed or resolved, complainant may appeal to the MKRC Coordinating Committee to determine whether the decision was appropriate or not.
+Should that complainant feel the violation has not been addressed or resolved, the complainant may appeal to the MKRC Coordinating Committee to determine the appropriateness of the decision.
 The complainant may also submit a complaint no later than 180 days after the alleged date of discrimination to the State of Missouri Department of Transportation or Federal Transit Administration.